About

 • A member of the ‘select committee’ appointed to draft the Tasmanian Constitution.

-Current owner Brett Godfrey, along with Rob Sherrard, conceptualised what became Virgin Australia in 1993 on the back of a dozen beer coasters while enjoying a pint or two in a London pub.
-Together they spent the next five years refining the business plan and looking for investors.
-They found their white knight in the form of a British Knight; Sir Richard Branson and convinced him to back their plan.
-Together as the CEO and Deputy CEO respectively and with just $10m in seed capital they took Virgin Blue from two aircraft and 2 routes at launch in August 2000, to an IPO in late 2003 valuing the airline at $2.5B, operating over 60 aircraft and 5,000 staff.
+Current owner Brett Godfrey, conceptualised what became Virgin Australia in 1993 on the back of a dozen beer coasters while enjoying a pint or two in a London pub.
+He spent the next five years refining the business plan and looking for investors.
+Brett found his white knight in the form of a British Knight; Sir Richard Branson and convinced him to back the plan.
+As the CEO and with just $10m in seed capital, Brett took Virgin Blue from two aircraft and 2 routes at launch in August 2000, to an IPO in late 2003 valuing the airline at $2.5B, operating over 60 aircraft and 5,000 staff.
 Brett Godfrey has invested in several other tourism assets including Tasmanian Walking Company, Red Feather Inn, and Entally Estate in Tasmania, and Australian Walking Company and Makepeace Island on mainland Australia.